-For Roulade #2, a one-night-only live walk-through magazine, I recruited three other poets to create a tableu of a city under seige from Japanese kaiju.
+For Roulade #2, a one-night-only live walk-through magazine, I recruited three other poets to create a tableau of a city under siege from Japanese kaiju.
 The kaiju were giant calligrams, or concrete poems.
 Read ‘Mothra’ here.
 I also mixed various sound samples from films together to create a sonic backdrop to the exhibition, which you can listen to here.

 Warning Notice in the Key of B Minor